-The London Marathon has been in existence for 35 years and attracts runners from all across the world, with over 39,000 entrants on the start line in 2016.
+The London Marathon has been in existence for 35 years and attracts runners from all across the world, with over 39,000 entrants on the start line.
 The race takes place over a distance of 26 miles taking in landmarks such as the River Thames, Big Ben and Buckingham Palace along the route.

 Big names in distance running such as British favorite Mo Farah and current champion Eliud Kipchoge from Kenya have competed in the elite men’s race, whilst Paula Radcliffe holds the world marathon record for the women’s.
 Be sure to stay and support the amateur runners and celebrities as well as those in the wheelchair race, with the majority of competitors challenging themselves to help raise money for charity.

 Nearest airports are London Heathrow, Gatwick and Stansted, all of which are in easy travelling to the course.
 The event is free to watch, starting at Greenwich Park and finishes in The Mall near to Buckingham Palace with plenty of view-points along the way.

 Plan where you wish to watch in advance as key landmarks such as Tower Bridge and the Cutty Sark always attract huge crowds.
 Thousands of spectators arrive early so do the same to ensure you get a good view, in particular if you wish to see the start or finish line.